 Lewis Hine Ellis Island brings Hine to life through the evocative personal reminiscences of the distinguished photographer and teacher Walter Rosenblum.
 His close friendship with Hine informs the book with a specificity of time and place, and events seen and shared.
 Memory and biography intermingle in a narrative that resonates with the atmosphere of life in New York, the Photo League, and the spirit of a great artist, mentor and friend.

 Composed in Linotype Old Style Number One with Torino for display, and hand-printed on Mohawk Superfine.
 The book is illustrated with four of Hine’s compelling images from Ellis Island, reproduced in duotone on Warrens Lustro Dull Cream and varnished, as well as two previously unpublished portraits of Hine presented as tipped-in gelatin-silver prints.
 Quarter bound in natural linen and paper over boards in the uniform style of the series.
-Forty-three pages, 6 x 9 inches.
+Forty-four pages, 6 x 9 inches.
 Edition 200.
 November 1995.
 Homage Volume VII.

 Out of print.